Renting a car at Faro airport or in the Algarve is the best way to explore this magnificent region.

 - For peace of mind, drop off the car during opening hours so that the car checks can all be made and validated

 - Smile and say hello, even if you had issues.
 This is probably not the fault of the person checking in your car

-- Don't bring back a car full of sand, it does send a bad signal.
-It does not have to be thouroughly cleaned, but not be a mess either.
+- Don’t bring back a car full of sand, it does send a bad signal.
+It does not have to be thoroughly cleaned, but not be a mess either.

 If your rental car gets damaged, the first thing to do is to contact the car rental agency.